nusc-summer-school/big-data-spark/README.md

-Big Data Processing with Spark NUSC Summer School 2025
+# Big Data Processing with Spark NUSC Summer School 2025

 Welcome to the Big Data Processing with Spark workshop for the NUSC Summer School 2025!
 This repository contains all the materials needed to learn how to process and analyse large datasets using Apache Spark and related technologies.

-Workshop Overview
+## Workshop Overview
 This workshop provides a comprehensive introduction to big data processing using Apache Spark.
 Participants will learn how to use Spark at scale for distributed data processing, analytics, and machine learning.

-Learning Objectives
+## Learning Objectives
 By the end of this workshop, participants will be able to:

-Understand distributed computing concepts and the Spark architecture Process large datasets using Spark's RDDS and DataFrames Perform data transformation and aggregation at scale Implement machine learning pipelines with Spark ML Process streaming data with Spark Streaming
+* Understand distributed computing concepts and the Spark architecture
+* Process large datasets using Spark's RDDS and DataFrames
+* Perform data transformation and aggregation at scale
+* Implement machine learning pipelines with Spark ML
+* Process streaming data with Spark Streaming
-Optimise Spark jobs for better performance
+* Optimise Spark jobs for better performance
-Deploy Spark applications in various environments Prerequisites
+* Deploy Spark applications in various environments

+## Prerequisites
-Intermediate Python programming skills
+* Intermediate Python programming skills
-Basic knowledge of SQL
+* Basic knowledge of SQL
-Familiarity with data processing concepts
+* Familiarity with data processing concepts
-A laptop with at least 8GB RAM and 20GB of free disk space Workshop Schedule
+* A laptop with at least 8GB RAM and 20GB of free disk space

+## Workshop Schedule

-Day 1: Spark Fundamentals
+### Day 1: Spark Fundamentals
-09:00 - 10:30: Introduction to Big Data and Spark Architecture 10:45 - 12:15: Working with RDDS and Basic Transformations
+* 09:00 - 10:30: Introduction to Big Data and Spark Architecture
+* 10:45 - 12:15: Working with RDDS and Basic Transformations
-13:30 - 15:00: Spark DataFrames and SQL
+* 13:30 - 15:00: Spark DataFrames and SQL
-15:15 - 16:45: Data Processing and Aggregation
+* 15:15 - 16:45: Data Processing and Aggregation

-Day 2: Advanced Spark and Machine Learning
+### Day 2: Advanced Spark and Machine Learning
-09:00 - 10:30: Advanced DataFrame Operations and Optimisation
+* 09:00 - 10:30: Advanced DataFrame Operations and Optimisation
-10:45 - 12:15: Machine Learning with Spark ML
+* 10:45 - 12:15: Machine Learning with Spark ML
-13:30 - 15:00: Building ML Pipelines
+* 13:30 - 15:00: Building ML Pipelines
-15:15 - 16:45: Model Evaluation and Hyperparameter Tuning
+* 15:15 - 16:45: Model Evaluation and Hyperparameter Tuning

-Day 3: Spark Streaming and Deployment
+### Day 3: Spark Streaming and Deployment
-09:00 - 10:30: Introduction to Spark Streaming
+* 09:00 - 10:30: Introduction to Spark Streaming
-10:45 - 12:15: Stream Processing and Windowing Operations
+* 10:45 - 12:15: Stream Processing and Windowing Operations
-13:30 - 15:00: Deploying Spark Applications
+* 13:30 - 15:00: Deploying Spark Applications
-15:15 - 16:45: Final Project and Group Presentations
+* 15:15 - 16:45: Final Project and Group Presentations

-Setup Instructions
+### Setup Instructions

-Option 1: Using Docker (Recommended) bash
+### Option 1: Using Docker (Recommended)
+bash
-# Clone this repository
+### Clone this repository
 git clone https://github.com/nusc-summer-school/big-data-spark.git
 cd big-data-spark

-# Start Spark environment using Docker
+### Start Spark environment using Docker
 docker-compose up -d

-# Access Jupyter notebooks
+### Access Jupyter notebooks
-# Visit http://localhost:8888 in your browser
+#### Visit http://localhost:8888 in your browser

-Option 2: Using a Cloud Environment
+## Option 2: Using a Cloud Environment
 You can use the following cloud environments with Spark pre-installed:

-Databricks Community Edition
+1. Databricks Community Edition
 Google Colab with PySpark
 AWS EMR

+<li><a href="#[workshops](https://community.cloud.databricks.com/)">Data Colan</a></li>

 Option 3: Local Installation
 bash
 # Clone this repository